First Quantum Minerals

-First Quantum Minerals is a Canadian-based mining and metals company whose principal activities include mineral exploration, development and mining.
-Its main product is copper, which accounts for 80% of revenues as of 2016.
+First Quantum Minerals is a Canadian-based mining and metals company whose principal activities include mineral exploration, development, and mining.
+Its main product is copper, which accounts for 82% of revenues as of 2025.

 First Quantum's common shares are listed for trading on the Toronto Stock Exchange in Canada (symbol "FM").
 Until 2016, First Quantum also maintained a secondary listing on the London Stock Exchange (symbol "FQM"), in the United Kingdom.

 History

 First Quantum was founded in 1983 under the name Xenium Resources.
 It changed its name to Zeal Capital in 1989, First Quantum Ventures in 1993, and First Quantum Minerals in 1996.
 Its first significant operation was the Bwana Mkubwa mine in Zambia, acquired in 1996.

-In 2000, First Quantum acquired a partial interest in Mopani Copper Mines, a Zambian copper company.
+In 2000, First Quantum acquired a partial interest in Mopani Copper Mines, a Zambian copper company (which was later sold to ZCCM Investment Holdings Plc in 2021).
 In 2001, it opened the Lonshi Copper Mine in the Democratic Republic of the Congo.
-Also in 2001, the company acquired the Kansanshi mine in Zambia.
+Also in 2001, the Company acquired the Kansanshi Mine in Zambia from Cyprus Amax.

+In 2004, the Company acquired Guelb Moghrein in Mauritania.
+They declared commercial production in 2006, completed plant upgrades in 2008, and added a magnetite plant in 2013.

-In 2006 First Quantum acquired London-based Adastra Minerals for in cash and stock.
-In 2008, First Quantum acquired Toronto-based Scandinavian Minerals Ltd developing the Kevitsa mine in Lapland, northern Finland.
+In 2006, First Quantum acquired London-based Adastra Minerals and the Kolwezi tailings project for £140 million in cash and stock.
+In 2008, First Quantum acquired Toronto-based Scandinavian Minerals Ltd developing the Kevitsa Mine in Lapland, northern Finland.
 In December 2009, First Quantum acquired the Ravensthorpe Nickel Mine in Western Australia for US$340 million from BHP Billiton.
+In 2010, First Quantum bought Kiwara plc and the prospecting license for the periphery of the Kabompo Dome, including the Kalumbila copper deposit (now Sentinel) and the Kawako nickel deposit (now Enterprise).
+The combined project is named Trident and shares processing infrastructure and tailings facilities.

-In October 2010, First Quantum announced plans to acquire Antares Minerals for $450 million.
+In October 2010, First Quantum acquired Antares Minerals for $450 million, who owned the Haquira deposit in Peru.
 In November 2010, First Quantum sold its stake in Equinox Minerals.
-In April 2013, First Quantum successfully completed a hostile takeover of Inmet Mining for CAD$5.1 billion.
-In June 2013, it was announced that FQM would have to lay off 500 workers at the Sentinel mine in Zambia as it could not sustain their upkeep while waiting for the lifting of a protection order on its operations from the Zambia Environmental Management Agency.
+In April 2013, First Quantum successfully completed a hostile takeover of Inmet Mining Corporation (“Inmet”) for CAD$5.1 billion, acquiring the Cobre Panamá project in Panama along with the Las Cruces Mine in Spain, the Çayeli Mine in Türkiye, and the Pyhasalmi Mine in Finland.
+The Las Cruces and Çayeli Mines were later sold with both transactions closing in 2026.
+The Pyhasalmi Mine ceased mining operations at the end of its mine life in 2022.